isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/3b-request-for-a-certificate-of-good-standing.md

 <p style="text-align: justify">[Note: Singapore solicitors, including those currently or previously registered under section 36E (previously section 130N) of the Legal Profession Act, should apply to the <a href="https://www.lawsociety.org.sg/for-lawyers/certificate-of-standing/" target="_blank">Law Society of Singapore </a>for a Certificate of Good Standing.]</p>

-<p style="text-align: justify">To request for a Certificate of Good Standing from LSRA, the law practice entity should submit the request on the foreign lawyer's behalf via <a href="https://www.mlaw.gov.sg/eservices/lsra/lsra-home/" target="_blank">LSRA e-Services.</a> A fee of SGD150.00 is payable before the issuance of the Certificate of Good Standing. <b>If the foreign lawyer is no longer registered with the LSRA, please submit the request via <a href="https://www.mlaw.gov.sg/eservices/enquiry/" target="_blank">Contact Us @ OneMinLaw</a> with the following information:</b></p>
+<p style="text-align: justify">To request for a Certificate of Good Standing from the LSRA, the law practice entity should submit the request on the foreign lawyer's behalf via <a href="https://www.mlaw.gov.sg/eservices/lsra/lsra-home/" target="_blank">LSRA e-Services.</a> A fee of SGD150.00 is payable before the issuance of the Certificate of Good Standing. <b>If the foreign lawyer is no longer registered with the LSRA, please submit the request via <a href="https://www.mlaw.gov.sg/eservices/enquiry/" target="_blank">Contact Us @ OneMinLaw</a> with the following information:</b></p>

 * Full name
 * Identification number (as reflected in the individual's identification document)<br>[Note: NRIC is preferred, followed by FIN, then passport.]